Daena-Crosby/resume-site/README.md

 # 🌟 Daena Crosby – Portfolio Website

 Welcome to my portfolio!
-This site is more than just a collection of projects — it’s a reflection of my journey as a **Frontend Web Developer & UI/UX Designer**.
+This site is more than just a collection of projects; it’s a reflection of my journey as a **Frontend Web Developer & UI/UX Designer**.
 I built it to showcase not only my technical skills but also my design philosophy: clean, responsive, and user‑focused experiences that feel both modern and personal.

 ---